• Skip to main content

 This is also known as after the ‘fact control’ over the ‘post action control’.
 Hear the control is looked upon as a feedback system.

-In this, the control measures the results after the occurrence of the fact, actively, or performance actual results are determined, measured compared with standards, divisions identified and such corrective actions are taken as will rectify or adjust the operations in the future.
+In this, the control measures the results after the occurrence of the fact, actively, or performance actual results are determined, measured compared with standards, divisions identified, and such corrective actions are taken as will rectify or adjust the operations in the future.

-Thus, Historical controls tell the manager that to what extent the goals were achieved, and this is done after some time lag.
+Thus, Historical controls tell the manager to what extent the goals were achieved, and this is done after some time lag.

 This type of managerial control is seen as a post-mortem of events.
 The purpose of this is to improve future activities.